CITS 2026: The 2026 International Conference on Computer, Information and Telecommunication Systems

 Extended versions of selected accepted papers from the conference will be published in special issue(s)/Section(s) of International Journal of Communication Systems (SCI indexed) and Security and Privacy Journal (Wiley).

-Technical co-sponsor
+Technical sponsor

 IEEE logo ComSoc logo